1961 – “MM7″ Selektor – Claus Scholz (Austrian)

 20. CU FIRST ROBOT 1.49

-MM7 as he is today.
+MM7 as he was in 2009.

 In May of 2009 I travelled from Australia to Europe on a pilgrimage to see the old robots the had infuenced and aroused me in my youth.
 I went to Vienna to see Heinz Zemanek and his many Cybernetic tortoises and Maze solvers.
 These items are now housed in the Technical Museum of Vienna.
 Whilst there, I also saw Scholz's MM7, which was unexpected.
 DI Dr. Otmar Moritsch arranged for my behind the scenes visit.
 Here is the address of the Museum: